Q. What is the average age of students at OHC?

 Q. What is the minimum age required to study at OHC?
 Do you offer any courses for people below that age?

-A. The minimum age limit is 16 for international classes, there is no upper age limit.
-Under 16s may be taught privately (one to one) or in closed groups (Please also refer to the “FAQs For Parents” tab in this section of FAQs).
+A. The minimum age limit is 16 for international classes and there is no upper age limit.
+Children aged 11-17 may be taught in closed groups or privately on an individual basis.

 Q. Can I come to study at OHC with someone under 16, my son or daughter for example?

 A. It is possible to do this but it may be difficult to arrange.
 The child would not be able to join our international classes and it may not be possible to arrange accommodation for a family in homestay.
 The child/children would need to be taught privately and if their course hours were different to yours, you would need to arrange childcare for the time you are in class.
 You may also need to arrange your own accommodation.
 If you would like to discuss the possibilities for this kind of programme, please contact us directly.